 If you have tested positive for gonorrhoea, you can buy the Gonorrhoea Treatment Pack online at HealthExpress by clicking below and taking a quick and simple online consultation, to determine which prescription treatment is right for you to purchase.
-After you have completed an online consultation, one of our UK registered doctors can assess your condition and recommend which treatments are best suited for you.
+After you have completed an online consultation, one of our partner doctors can assess your condition and recommend which treatments are best suited for you.
 Once you've made your choice, a prescription will be issued and forwarded to our pharmacy.
 They will then prepare your medication and dispatch it for free next day or same day delivery.
 If you live in London and order before 4pm, you could have your Gonorrhoea treatment today.